MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-adba-clients.md

 ![Screenshot of the Command Prompt window showing the slmgr /dlv command and the resulting Product Key Not Found error message.](./media/032618_1700_Troubleshoo4.png)

-I figured it was a longshot, but I tried the **/ato** switch, which should activate Windows against the known KMS servers (or Active Directory as the case may be).
+I figured it was a long shot, but I tried the **/ato** switch, which should activate Windows against the known KMS servers (or Active Directory as the case may be).
 Again, just a product not found error.

 ![Screenshot of the Command Prompt window showing the slmgr /ato command and the resulting Product Not Found error message.](./media/032618_1700_Troubleshoo5.png)